-Difference between hypogynous and epigynous flower is mainly due to the following factors, namely the position of an ovary and attachment of perianth and androecium.
+The difference between hypogynous and epigynous flower is mainly due to the following factors, namely the position of an ovary, the attachment of the perianth and androecium.

-Position of the ovary: An ovary is a flower’s female reproductive structure that constitutes Gynoecium along with stigma and style.
-A hypogynous flower consists of a superior ovary, whereas epigynous flower consists of an inferior ovary.
+Position of the ovary: An ovary is a flower’s female reproductive structure, which constitutes gynoecium along with the stigma and style.
+Hypogynous flowers consist of a superior ovary, whereas epigynous flowers consist of an inferior ovary.

-Attachment of androecium: It represents the male reproductive part that comprises stamens having a long, slender filament and anther carrying pollen grains.
-The flowers showing hypogyny consist of stamens that can remain free at the base of an ovary.
-In contrast, the flowers showing epigyny consists of stamens that remain fused on the tip of the thalamus, above the ovary.
+Attachment of androecium: The male reproductive part or androecium comprises stamens, which possess a filament (long and slender) and anther (carrier of pollen grains).
+The flowers that show hypogyny possess stamens, which remain free at the base of an ovary.
+In contrast, the flowers that show epigyny consists of stamens, which remain fused at the tip of the thalamus (above the ovary).

 Content: Hypogynous Vs Epigynous Flower

 |Properties||Hypogynous Flower||Epigynous Flower|